alanwds/roshiReady/README.md

 * Start an script to download and install chef-client, clone the repo with the cookbooks

 * Let chef take care about all hard work.

+## How to run

+1 - Create the docker image